operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 ## Configuration

-The scorecard test execution is driven by a configuration file, `config.yaml`.
+The scorecard test execution is driven by a configuration file typically named `config.yaml`.
 The configuration file is located at the following location within your bundle:
 ```